Lip Pike

-Lipman Emanuel "Lip" Pike (May 25, 1845 – October 10, 1893) the "Iron Batter", was an American star of 19th-century baseball in the United States.
+Lipman Emanuel "Lip" Pike (May 25, 1845 – October 10, 1893), nicknamed "the Iron Batter", was an American star of 19th-century baseball in the United States.
 His brother, Israel Pike, played briefly for the Hartford Dark Blues during the season.

 Pike was one of professional baseball's first great sluggers, leading early professional leagues in home runs four times.
 Pike possessed "great speed, a powerful, if erratic, throwing arm, and enormous power."

 Pike was also the first Jewish baseball star and manager in America.

 Early and personal life

 Pike was Jewish and was born in New York into a Jewish Dutch family, and grew up in Brooklyn.
 His father Emanuel was a haberdasher.
 His mother was Jane, his brothers were Boaz, Israel, and Jacob, and he had a sister Julia.
 His family moved to Brooklyn when he was very young.
 Several of Pike's ancestors were Jewish rabbis who emigrated from Portugal to the Netherlands.